course-details-portlet

 After completing the course, the candidate must

-• have basic knowledge of notation
+• Have basic knowledge of textural possibilities in a composition

 Skills: